ZackYounger/ZackYounger/README.md

 ---
 I've spent a long time exploring bezier curves and metaballs.

-At the moment I am interested in web developement in tamdem with p5js.
+At the moment I am interested in web developement in tamdem with threejs.
 I want to use it to display procedural generation!

 For this I am learning about the wave function collapse but I may have to fall back to coding this in python as my javascript is not quite up to speed yet.